William Inganga

 William Inganga is a former Kenyan professional footballer who played for Cerro Porteño in the Primera División Paraguaya and in the 1996 Copa Libertadores, making three appearances.
-He also played for the Kenya National Team during one qualifier for USA 94.
+He also represented the Kenya national team at international level, making one appearance during the 1994 FIFA World Cup qualifiers.
+His sole match came in the first round of qualifying, in a 4–0 away defeat to Guinea on 20 December 1992, played in Conakry.